-A: Hand Therapy is rehabilitation of the hand and upper extremity.
+A: Hand therapy is rehabilitation of the hand and upper extremity.
 The purpose of therapy is to restore optimal function.
-The therapists at the HSS Hand Therapy Center focus on evaluation and treatment of the hand, wrist, and elbow.
+The therapists at the HSS Hand and Upper Extremity Therapy Center focus on evaluation and treatment of the hand, wrist, and elbow.

-A: A Hand Therapist is an Occupational or Physical Therapist who specializes in rehabilitation of the hand and upper extremity.
+A: A hand therapist is an occupational or physical therapist who specializes in rehabilitation of the hand and upper extremity.
 Hand Therapists are extensively trained and educated in this specialty, and many receive advanced certification in Hand Therapy.
 Special skills include expertise in making custom splints.
-All of the therapists at the HSS Hand Therapy Center have specialized training in Hand Therapy.
+All of the therapists at the HSS Hand and Upper Extremity Therapy Center have specialized training in hand therapy.

-A: Both Occupational and Physical Therapists may specialize in Hand Therapy.
+A: Both occupational and physical therapists may specialize in hand therapy.
 They are equally qualified to provide your care.
-There is no difference in the treatment you will receive from an Occupational or Physical Therapist at the HSS Hand Therapy Center.
-We will advise you if your insurance benefits differ for Occupational and Physical Therapy services.
+There is no difference in the treatment you will receive from an occupational or physical therapist at the HSS Hand and Upper Extremity Therapy Center.
+We will advise you if your insurance benefits differ for occupational and physical therapy services.

-A: The HSS Rehabilitation Network can help you find a Hand Therapist within its membership of rehabilitation providers in the New York tri-state area.
-For a list of these providers, please see the HSS Rehab Network Hand Therapy Referral Sheet (pdf) or contact us at 212.606.1660 to ask us for the list.
+A: The HSS Rehabilitation Network can help you find a hand therapist within its membership of rehabilitation providers in the New York Tri-State area.
+Please contact us at 212.606.1660 to ask us for the list of these providers.

 Back to the Hand and Upper Extremity Therapy Center